griffithlab/pVACtools/docs/install.rst

 .. note::

    IEDB requires tcsh.
-You can install it by running ``sudo apt get install tcsh``.
+You can install it by running ``sudo apt-get install tcsh``.

 MHC Class I
 ___________